Fresh Resources for Web Designers and Developers (March 2019)

 EDD Blocks

-A plugin that allows you to render Easy Digital Downloads products in Gutenberg editor.
+A plugin that allows you to render Easy Digital Downloads products in the Gutenberg editor.
 Unlike using the Shortcode, the block will display product views.

 Test Gutenberg

-Not ready to install Gutenberg plugin or update your site to WordPress 5.0?
+Not ready to install the Gutenberg plugin or update your site to WordPress 5.0?
 You can simply load this site to try out the new editor.

 Gutenberg Cloud